Daniel Baier: Career

 On 20 September 2017, Baier was fined €20,000 and suspended for one Bundesliga game, as he made a masturbation gesture at RB Leipzig coach Ralph Hasenhüttl during the 1–0 victory against Leipzig the day before.

+On 13 January 2020, Baier signed a one and a half year contract with the club.

 After 355 competitive appearances for FC Augsburg, Baier was released by the club on 23 July 2020.

-Baier announced his retirement from professional football on 9 September 2020.
+He announced his retirement from professional football on 9 September 2020.

+International career

+He has played in the Germany national U20 team, his debut coming on 7 October 2005 against Wales.

+Coaching career

+On 16 January 2025, Baier was announced as Sports Coordinator with RB Leipzig, and will head the scouting, data and career departments.
+He had previously worked as a scout for FC Augsburg, VfL Wolfsburg, and FC Bayern Munich.

 Personal life

 His father Jürgen was also a footballer who played for Darmstadt 98.
 His brother Benjamin, who is also a midfielder, currently plays for Viktoria Aschaffenburg.